Skip to main content

 What is the release timeline?

-The general release date for Rider App 4.0 is June 2.
+The general release date for Rider App 4.0 is June 9.
 Please note that in order to roll out this update safely, we use a strategy of a gradual rollout.
 This means that a greater and greater percentage of riders receive the update over the course of one week.
-This means that 100% of riders will have access to the 4.0 version on June 9th.
+This means that 100% of riders will have access to the 4.0 version around June 16-17th.

 If you're interested in being part of the beta release for this app, please contact your Spare Representative.